matthewviray/power-outages-project/README.md

----
-title: "Power Outages: Analysis on Causes and Severity"
+# Power Outages: Analysis on Causes and Severity
-layout: default
----

 Project for DSC 80 at UCSD